luyadev/luya/docs/guide/app-blocks.md

-# CMS Blocks
+# CMS blocks

-Blocks are elements used in the CMS Module to display and configure data.
+Blocks are elements used in the CMS module to display and configure data.
 Blocks are dropped into the placeholders of a [CMS Layout](app-cmslayouts.md).
-An example of a Block could be a paragraph tag where the user can add the content.
-LUYA CMS Module is shipped with some default Blocks, but you can create your own elements.
+An example of a block could be a paragraph tag where the user can add the content.
+LUYA CMS module is shipped with some default blocks, but you can create your own elements.

-## Create a new Block
+## Create a new block

 > use `./vendor/bin/luya cms/block/create` console command to generate a Block.

-You can add Blocks to your application or to a module.
+You can add blocks to your application or to a module.
 In either case, the folder where the blocks are stored must be named as **blocks**.
-Additionaly blocks should have the suffix `Block`.
+Additionally blocks should have the suffix `Block` in their filename.

 For example, we create a Block `TextTransformBlock` and store it in `app/blocks` or `app/modules/yourmodule/blocks`.

-This is what the `TextTransformBlock` could looke like in your code:
+This is how the `TextTransformBlock` could look like in your code:

 ```php
 <?php